The Best Things to do in Khujand, Tajikistan

 For me it was the first stop in Tajikistan.
 The surrounding mountains were a welcome change of scenery from Uzbekistan’s desert landscapes.
 The friendly and pleasant atmosphere of Khujand was a great introduction to Tajikistan.

-Things to do in Khujand Tajikistan
+The best things to do in Khujand Tajikistan

 The Panchshanbe bazaar was one of my favourite bazaars in central Asia.
 After Uzbekistan I thought I had seen enough bazaars, but this one is quite unique.